Muhaemn/M-gpt-extension/Readme.md

 this extension allows users to ask questions by typing them into any input field on any website.
 The extension then takes the question, generates an answer using the OpenAI GPT-3.5 Turbo model, and inserts the answer back into the input field where the question was originally asked.
 # Important
-you need to add your Open Ai API KEY to the bundle-bundle.js file use ctrl+f and type apiKey it will show you where to put your api key check this link to get your api key https://platform.openai.com/account/api-keys
+you need to add your Open Ai API KEY to the bundle-bundle.js file use ctrl+f and type apiKey it will show you where to put your api key <br>
+check this link to get your api key https://platform.openai.com/account/api-keys
 ## Commands